James Brown: Legacy

-On August 17, 2013, the official R&B Music Hall of Fame honored and inducted James Brown at a ceremony held at the Waetjen Auditorium at Cleveland State University.
+In August 2013, the R&B Music Hall of Fame honored and inducted James Brown at a ceremony held at the Waetjen Auditorium at Cleveland State University.

 ART THE BOX began in early 2015 as a collaboration between three organizations: the City of Augusta, the Downtown Development Authority and the Greater Augusta Arts Council.
 19 local artists were selected by a committee to create art on 23 local traffic signal control cabinets (TSCCs).
 A competition was held to create the James Brown Tribute Box on the corner of James Brown Blvd.
 (9th Ave.) and Broad St. This box was designed and painted by local artist, Ms. Robbie Pitts Bellamy and has become a favorite photo opportunity to visitors and locals in Augusta, Georgia.

 "I have a lot of musical heroes but I think James Brown is at the top of the list", remarked Public Enemy's Chuck D. "Absolutely the funkiest man on Earth ...
 In a black household, James Brown is part of the fabric – Motown, Stax, Atlantic and James Brown."
+Tom Waits recalls "I first saw James Brown in 1962 at an outdoor theatre in San Diego and it was indescribable... it was like putting a finger in a light socket...
+It was really like seeing mass at St. Patrick's Cathedral on Christmas."
+In 2023, Rolling Stone ranked Brown at No. 44 on their list of the 200 Greatest Singers of All Time.

+On April 24, 2023, James Brown was inducted into the newly established Atlantic City Walk Of Fame presented by The National R&B Music Society Inc. Brown's daughter Deanna Brown Thomas accepted the honor on his behalf.
+The unveiling and induction ceremony took place at Brighton Park in Atlantic City, NJ.
+Brown was inducted by Bowlegged Lou of the production team Full Force.
+Other inductees included, Little Anthony & The Imperials, The Delfonics and Grover Washington Jr.